eccentricdevotion/TARDIS/time-rotor.md

 4. Run the command `/tardis update rotor`
 5. Click the time rotor item frame

+### To change a Time Rotor

+Time rotors are locked (and the item frame made invisible) when you update them.
+In order to make changes to the time rotor you need to unlock it.

+1. Run the command `/tardis update rotor unlock`
+2. Make changes to the item frame and rotor
+3. Re-update the rotor with the command `/tardis update rotor`

 ### Recipes

 The crafting recipes for the four time rotors are: